Work With Us

 Our small staff team is passionate about empowering people to change their lives whilst also addressing environmental threats such as climate change.

 There are currently opportunities for a new Trustee to join the nine current Trustees on Renewable World’s Board.
-We are particularly seeking candidates with strong expertise and experience in one or more of the following areas:
+We are particularly seeking candidates with strong expertise and experience in one or more of the following areas, in priority order:

 How to Apply: [email protected]